Abakus Foundation Audience Award for Exceptional Debate

 Every year, we select several active secondary school students involved in the One World in Schools programme.
 They then evaluate the best film in the One World for Students section during the festival.
 The winning film is announced at the closing ceremony and receives the Student Jury Award.

 Viewers can vote for their favourite film.
-The highest-rated film will receive the Audience Award.
+The highest-rated film will receive the Audience Award for the Best Film.
 Voting takes place directly in cinemas on tablets.
 You can rate the film by marking one to five stars.
 Five is the highest, and one is the lowest.